 For treatment, your doctor may recommend:

-- drugs to help relax the ureter so the stone can pass more easily
+- medication to help relax the ureter, so the stone can pass more easily

 - shock wave lithotripsy (SWL), which uses ultrasound- or X-ray-guided shock waves to break up a stone